exercism/python/concepts/recursion/about.md

 This is an efficient implementation, but it can be somewhat cluttered when looking at the code.

 Recursion, rather than updating _variable state_, can pass _updated values_ directly as arguments to the next call (iteration) of the same function.
-This declutters the body of the function and can clarify how each update happens.
+This de-clutters the body of the function and can clarify how each update happens.
 However,  it is also a less efficient implementation, as each call to the same function adds another frame to the stack.

 ## Recursion: Why and Why Not?